 Most Underrated Book Award Edition

-Our Hot Desk Fellowships are back.
-Find out who's been selected, and take a peek at the projects the first intake will be working on.
+Meet the third intake of Wheeler Centre Hot Desk Fellows, and take a peek at the projects they'll be working on.

 Anything and everything in Awards & prizes from across our archives.